Board of Directors

 Polly Conley

 Polly, a longtime resident of Nevada County and a graduate of Nevada Union High School, has more than two decades of experience in health care, with an emphasis in pediatrics.
 Polly joined the Grass Valley-based Western Sierra Medical Clinic – the largest outpatient health provider in Nevada County – in August 2016.
-She has been integral in leading the clinic’s pediatric care and Covid efforts.
 She also serves as a medical advisor to Nevada County school nurses and serves on several county task forces and committees, including childhood immunizations, Covid response, the breastfeeding coalition and the eating disorder task force.
-She also serves on the Board of Directors of KARE Crisis Nursery.
+She also served on the Board of Directors of KARE Crisis Nursery.
 Polly, who lives with her husband and two teenage sons in Nevada City, earned a bachelor’s degree in Nursing from Brigham Young University and a master’s degree in Nursing-Pediatrics from the University of California, San Francisco.

 “Bright Futures for Youth ties closely into many of the issues that I feel strongly about.
 I primarily take care of underprivileged children … and try to coordinate the best care possible for them.
 My goal is to help as many children as possible in Nevada County.
 Bright Futures is a good match for my particular interests and skill sets.”